maxKrusz/BrainShare/business/UserResearch.md

 Most of the features that people liked from similiar services were video tutorials and practice problems.

 ## Supporting Data:
-10 of 16 respones made note of at least one of the aforementioned features.
+10 of 17 responses made note of at least one of the aforementioned features.

 ## Team Action:
 Discuss implimenting these forms of learning into our product.